nmboffi/nmboffi.github.io/index.md

 # nicholas m. boffi
 <img src="../images/me_hammock.png" class="profile-pic">

-I am an assistant professor in the [Department of Mathematical Sciences](https://www.cmu.edu/math/index.html) at Carnegie Mellon University.
+I am an assistant professor in the [Department of Mathematical Sciences](https://www.cmu.edu/math/index.html) at Carnegie Mellon University, where I am a member of the [Center for Nonlinear Analysis](https://www.cmu.edu/math/cna/).
 I am also an affiliated faculty member in the [Machine Learning Department](https://www.ml.cmu.edu).

-My current research interests center on generative models based on dynamical transport of measure and their application to problems in high-dimensional scientific computing.
-I am particularly interested in scientific problems that cannot be solved with the standard techniques of computational mathematics, but which can be solved using machine learning.
+My current research interests center on generative models based on dynamical transport of measure and their application to high-dimensional problems in scientific computing.
+I am particularly interested in computational problems that cannot be solved with standard numerical techniques but which can be solved using machine learning.
 My work draws inspiration from many areas of applied mathematics, including numerical analysis, partial differential equations, dynamical systems, stochastic processes, probability, and optimization.

 Here is my [CV](https://nmboffi.github.io/pdfs/boffi_cv_8_24.pdf), up to date as of 8/20/24.